pvlib/twoaxistracking/README.md

 ## Dependencies
 The main non-standard dependency is `shapely`, which handles the geometric operations.
-It is recommended install `shapely` with anaconda, which can be done by executing the following command in an AnacondaPrompt:
+It is recommended to install `shapely` using conda, which can be done by executing the following command in an Anaconda Prompt:

     conda install shapely